PeckLiu2017/NeighborhoodMap/README.md

 ### About this app

-This is a app using Google Map service to show neighborhood street view.
+This is a app used Google Map and OpenWeatherMap service to show neighborhood street view

+as well as get current weather information.

 There are 6 default locations will be marked in the map when the app starts.

+You can see weather information in side panel if there is not a network error.

 ### Install and Running